Fernando Sobral

-Fernando Pereira do Nascimento (born 17 December 1994), known as Fernando Sobral, is a Brazilian footballer who plays for Cuiabá as a midfielder.
+Fernando Pereira do Nascimento (born 17 December 1994), known as Fernando Sobral, is a Brazilian footballer who plays for Ceará, on loan from Cuiabá as a midfielder.

 Club career

 Early career

-Born in Sobral, Ceará, Sobral was a Guarany de Sobral youth graduate.
+Born in Rio de Janeiro, Sobral was a Guarany de Sobral youth graduate.
 He made his first team debut on 26 July 2012, coming on as a second-half substitute in a 3–0 Copa Fares Lopes home win against Ferroviário.

 Sobral scored his first senior goal on 17 October 2013, netting the opener in a 1–1 away draw against the same opponent, also for the state cup.
 For the 2014 season, he joined Horizonte and was an undisputed starter during the Campeonato Cearense.

 In the middle of 2014, Sobral was loaned to Série B side Icasa until the end of the year.
 He made his professional debut on 13 September, starting in a 1–1 home draw against Joinville; he contributed rarely as his side suffered relegation.

 Ahead of the 2015 campaign, Sobral returned to hometown club Guarany, being again first-choice.
 On 20 March of that year he moved to Atlético Goianiense also in a temporary deal, but featured in only one match for the club.

 On 22 January 2016, after a short stint at Floresta, Sobral signed for Fluminense de Feira, still owned by Horizonte.
 He returned to his parent club for the remainder of the season, but rejoined Flu in January 2017.